 Know the Ingredients

-It is well known for its aphrodisiac property.
-As it is sedative and tonic, it helps in nervous weakness, fainting, giddiness and insomnia.
+It is well-known for its aphrodisiac property.
+As it is sedative and Tonic, it helps in nervous weakness, fainting, giddiness and insomnia.
 It helps to gain weight and improves body immunity to keep away infections.
 It is used in debilitating diseases.
-Ashwagandha is main herb for male sexual disorders.
+Ashwagandha is the main herb for male sexual disorders.

 In Ayurveda, Vidari is described as Balya (Strengthening), Brmhaniya (Weight-increasing), Stanyavardhana (Increases breast milk) Shukrala (Increases sperm count) and Rasayana (Rejuvenator).
 It is diuretic, nutritive, anabolic, galactagogue, alterative and aphrodisiac.

 Rasna consists of the roots/leaves of Pluchea lanceolata.
 It is chiefly used in Ayurveda for inflammation, Vata roga, asthma, cough, fever, abdominal diseases, gout, rheumatism, muscular pains and similar conditions.